aboood40091/Miyamoto/readme.md

+#NOTICE!!!
+Since I'm a tool with Github, the releases will contain the acutal source code.
+So git clone will bring you something that will never work.
+Just unzip the source folder for each release.

 # MiyamotoNext-NSMBU
 A level editor for NSMBU and NSLU, based on Reggie!
 Next by RoadrunnerWMC, which is based on Reggie by Treeki, Tempus et al. Uses PyQt5, Python 3, TPLLib, and other libs.